Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_10c_Cells_2 Examples

-The following simple example illustrates the possibilities of the algorithm - cylinder and a sphere intersected by a plane:
+The following simple example illustrates the possibilities of the algorithm working on a cylinder and a sphere intersected by a plane:
 ~~~~
 pcylinder c 10 30
 psphere s 15